The dreaded 404 error page.

 The best way to handle 404s is to customize them and incorporate relevant internal links.

-A customized 404 page will not only protect your SEO from harm but also improve it.
+A customized 404 page will protect your SEO from harm and improve it.

 Not to mention that it makes for a much more satisfying user experience.

-To learn more about the broad spectrum of 404 pages, check out this post I wrote on NeilPatel.com.
+To learn more about the broad spectrum of 404 pages, check out the post on NeilPatel.com.